prakhar523/rideshare/README.md

 #The Target

-Our target was to analyze churn rates for Company X. A customer is pronounced "inactive" or "churned" if they have not used the service in the last 30 days.
+The target was to analyze churn rates for Company X. A customer is pronounced "inactive" or "churned" if they have not used the service in the last 30 days.

 #Exploratory Data Analysis

 Number of records: 50,000
-Inactive customers:   30777   61%
+Inactive customers:   30777 - 61%
-Active customers   19223  39%
+Active customers   19223 - 39%

 Data limited to 3 cities